starzel/plone-dojo/README.rst

     $ vagrant plugin install vagrant-vbguest

-Now either get the attached zip-file (if you read this as a mail) or download it from http://www.starzel.de/vagrant.zip

-and copy its contents into your training directory.
+Now download the vagrant config for the dojo and unzip its contents into your training directory.

 .. code-block:: bash

     $ wget http://www.starzel.de/vagrant.zip
-    $ unzip plone_training_config.zip
+    $ unzip vagrant.zip

 The training-directory should now hold the file ``Vagrantfile`` and the directory ``manifests`` which again contains several files.